Ernst Haeckel

 The published artwork of Haeckel includes over 100 detailed, multi-colour illustrations of animals and sea creatures, collected in his Kunstformen der Natur ("Art Forms of Nature"), a book which would go on to influence the Art Nouveau artistic movement.
-As a philosopher, Ernst Haeckel wrote Die Welträthsel (1895–1899; in English: The Riddle of the Universe, 1901), the genesis for the term "world riddle" (Welträtsel); and Freedom in Science and Teaching to support teaching evolution.
+As a philosopher, Ernst Haeckel wrote Die Welträthsel (1895–1899; in English: The Riddles of the Universe, 1900), the genesis for the term "world riddle" (Welträtsel); and Freedom in Science and Teaching to support teaching evolution.

-Haeckel was also a promoter of scientific racism and embraced the idea of Social Darwinism.
-He was the first person to characterize the Great War the "first" World War which he did already in 1914.
+Haeckel promoted scientific racism and embraced the idea of Social Darwinism.
+He was the first person to characterize the Great War as the "first" World War, which he did as early as 1914.

-Life
+Early life and education

 Ernst Haeckel was born on 16 February 1834, in Potsdam (then part of the Kingdom of Prussia).

-In 1852 Haeckel completed studies at the Domgymnasium, the cathedral high-school of Merseburg.
+In 1852, Haeckel completed studies at the Domgymnasium, the cathedral high-school of Merseburg.
 He then studied medicine in Berlin and Würzburg, particularly with Albert von Kölliker, Franz Leydig, Rudolf Virchow (with whom he later worked briefly as assistant), and with the anatomist-physiologist Johannes Peter Müller (1801–1858).
 Together with Hermann Steudner he attended botany lectures in Würzburg.
 In 1857 Haeckel attained a doctorate in medicine, and afterwards he received the license to practice medicine.
 The occupation of physician appeared less worthwhile to Haeckel after contact with suffering patients.

+Career

-He studied under Karl Gegenbaur at the University of Jena for three years, earning a habilitation in comparative anatomy in 1861, before becoming a professor of zoology at the University at Jena, where he remained for 47 years, from 1862 to 1909.
-Between 1859 and 1866 Haeckel worked on many phyla, such as radiolarians, poriferans (sponges) and annelids (segmented worms).
-During a trip to the Mediterranean, Haeckel named nearly 150 new species of radiolarians.
+Haeckel studied under Carl Gegenbaur at the University of Jena for three years.
+In 1861 he earned a habilitation in comparative anatomy and became a professor of zoology at the University at Jena, where he remained for 47 years, from 1862 to 1909.
+Between 1859 and 1866, Haeckel worked on many phyla, such as radiolarians, poriferans (sponges) and annelids (segmented worms).
+During a trip to the Mediterranean, Haeckel named nearly 700 new species of radiolarians.